 Fluency.
 RF.2.4.
 Read with sufficient accuracy and fluency to support comprehension.
 RF.2.4.a.
 Read on-level text with purpose and understanding.
 RF.2.4.b.
 Read on-level text orally with accuracy, appropriate rate, and expression on successive readings.
 RF.2.4.c.
 Use context to confirm or self-correct word recognition and understanding, rereading as necessary.
 EERF.2.4.ac.
 Participate in a grade level shared reading activity to support comprehension.
-ERF.2.3.f.
-Recognize 10 or more written words.
-EX.
-When asked, read 10 or more words on the classroom word wall (e.g., can point to words as the teacher calls them or reads them orally).
-EX.
-When given a list of familiar consonant-vowel-consonant (CVC) words, successfully read 10 or more words.
-Level II Students will: EERF.2.3.f.
-Recognize five or more written words.
-EX.
-Point to the correct word when read by someone else.
-EX.
-Match written word to an object.
-Level I Students will: EERF.2.3.f.
-Recognize symbols that represent two or more common words.
-EX.
-Recognize symbols that are part of the daily schedule.
-EX.
-Recognize symbols that represent lunch item choices.
-Level IV Students will: EERF.2.4.ac.
+EERF.2.4.ac.
 Read a simple text and answer comprehension questions.
-EX.
+Ex.
+Read a familiar book.
+Ex.
 Read words on a schedule without the support of symbols or pictures.
 Level III Students will: EERF.2.4.ac.
 Read or participate in a shared reading selection and answer a comprehension question.
-EX.
+Ex.
 Turn pages to follow along in a reading selection.
-EX.
+Ex.
 When using a recorded book, turn pages and attend to the recording.
 Level II Students will: EERF.2.4.ac.
 Respond to reading selection.
-EX.
+Ex.
 Complete a repeated story line during a shared reading activity.
 Level I Students will: EERF.2.4.ac.
 Attend to a reading selection.
 Ex.
 Maintain visual contact with the reader during oral reading.
 Ex.
 Maintain attending behavior during oral reading.
-Writing l Text Types and Purposes.
+Writing Text Types and Purposes.
 W.2.1.
 Write opinion pieces in which they introduce the topic or book they are writing about, state an opinion, supply reasons that support the opinion, use linking words (e.g., because, and, also) to connect opinion and reasons, and provide a concluding statement or section.
 EEW.2.1.
 Select a book and write, draw, or dictate to state an opinion about it; one reason to support the opinion and provide a concluding statement.
 Level IV Students will: EEW.2.1.
 Select a book, express an opinion with supporting detail/s and a concluding statement.
 Ex.
 Select a book from the library, use a computer-based word bank to write "It's the best," and then refer to the book to find examples of what makes it the best and write about them.
 Level III Students will: EEW.2.1.
 Select a book and write, draw, or dictate an opinion and one reason to support the opinion.
 Ex.
 Select a book from a collection of recently read books, use a multiple message communication device to say, "good book" and then add a reason, "funny."